imhelle/yii-disqus-comments/README.md

 ```
 This widget can receive an URL for current website page.
 It needed for getting synchronised comments from DB.

-Extension has console command for synchronisew comments from Disqus.
+Extension has console command for synchronize comments from Disqus.

-To synchronise all comments from Disqus (by URLs you have in comments table) run the console command
+To synchronize all comments from Disqus (by URLs you have in comments table) run the console command
 ```
  php yiic.php update_disqus_comments all
 ```
 Note: if you have many Disqus threads, execution of this command may take a long time.

-To synchronise only the recent coeemts you can run this:
+To synchronize only the recent comments you can run this:
 ```
  php yiic.php update_disqus_comments recent
 ```
 This command will get tour last update time and request only the comment threads that was update by tnis time.
-It is recommended to add this command in your crontab to synchronise comments automatically.
+It is recommended to add this command in your crontab to synchronize comments automatically.

-This extension provides to use URL map for synchronisation.
+This extension provides to use URL map for synchronization.
 The map is a CSV file contains list of URLs that have a Disqus comments.

 To update URL map from file, put this file to directory accessible from your application and run the console command
 ```